timhaintz/timhaintz.github.io/_drafts/draft-post.md

 We were doing some upgrades recently and we needed to run *ping -t*.
 A colleague asked if it was possible to add the date and time of the ping to the query.

 Below is the result of these questions using PowerShell.
-Adding a date/time for each requst and also running it for a pre-determined length of time.
+Adding a date/time for each request and also running it for a pre-determined length of time.

+### while statement - condition
+I'm using a [while statement](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_while?view=powershell-6) to continue running the *statement list* until the result of while is false.
+Using the Get-Date method AddMinutes(), I am adding 5 minutes from the current Get-Date to the *$add5mins* variable.
+This variable is then used in the while loop.

+*while ((Get-Date) -le $add5Mins)*  resolves true whilst Get-Date is *less than or equal* to *$add5mins*.
+See [about_Operators](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_operators?view=powershell-6) and [about_Comparison_Operators](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_comparison_operators?view=powershell-6) for further information.

+### while statement - statement list
+In the *statement list* of the while statement, the value of Get-Date is returned using $(Get-Date).
+The result of [Test-Connection -Quiet](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.management/test-connection?view=powershell-6) is used to return the value of either true or false.
+The *-Count 1* parameter is used as a single 'ping' test. *-ComputerName* is the name of the machine you are attempting to 'ping'.
+[Start-Sleep](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/start-sleep?view=powershell-6) is used so that the output below in the results section were of reasonable size. *Start-Sleep* suspends the while statement for 20 seconds each 'loop'.

+### Script
 ```PowerShell
 $add5Mins = (Get-Date).AddMinutes(5)